What To Do if You Missed the Tax Deadline

 File as Soon as You Can

-If you owe money, you’ll want to file as soon as you can to avoid the failure-to-file penalty and a failure-to-pay penalty.
+If you owe money, you’ll want to file as soon as you can to avoid further penalties.
 Although you may have a penalty for filing late, your penalty will be smaller than if you don’t file at all.
 Filing as soon as possible will reduce what you owe in interest.
 The longer you wait to file, the bigger the interest penalty.

-The IRS also received copies of your tax forms like 1099-Misc or W-2 forms, which reflect your income earned for the year.
-You want to file as soon as possible so they don’t show that you owe a bigger tax liability since they don’t know all of the tax deductions and credits you qualify for.
-TurboTax will check and see if you’re eligible for over 350 tax deductions and credits.
+The IRS also received copies of your tax forms like 1099-NEC or W-2 forms, which reflect your income earned for the year.
+You want to file as soon as possible so they don’t show that you owe more taxes since they don’t know all of the tax deductions and credits you qualify for.
+TurboTax will check and see if you’re eligible for over 350 tax deductions and credits based on your entries.

 Make Payment Arrangements

-Some taxpayers put off filing their taxes because they owe money and they don’t know how they’re going to pay.
-If you put off filing, for this reason, there are steps you can take that will be better and less costly for you.
-You should still file your taxes, pay what you can, and then set up an installment agreement with the IRS through the IRS Fresh Start Initiative.
-If you qualify, you may be able to pay off your tax liability over six years and if your total tax liability is less than $50,000, you may be able to apply for an installment plan online.
+Some taxpayers put off filing because they owe money and they don’t know how they’re going to pay.
+If you put off filing for this reason, there are steps you can take that will be better and less costly for you.

-Don’t worry if you missed the tax deadline, you can still file with TurboTax.
-TurboTax has you covered and will ask you simple questions about you and give you the tax deductions and credits you’re eligible for.
-If you have tax questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
-TurboTax Live CPAs or Enrolled Agents are available in English and Spanish and they can also review, sign, and file your taxes.
+Don’t worry if you missed the deadline, you can still file with TurboTax.
+TurboTax has you covered and will ask you simple questions about you and give you the deductions and credits you’re eligible for based on your answers.
+If you have questions, you can connect live via one-way video to a TurboTax Live tax expert with an average of 12 years to get your tax questions answered from the comfort of your home.
+TurboTax Live tax experts are available year round in English and Spanish and they can also review, sign, and file your taxes and new this year, you can also fully hand over your taxes to them.